bradietilley/pest-stories/README.md

 )
 ```

+_In some scenarios you may wish to avoid `cannot` entirely and instead you may solely use the `can` expectation with your own custom logic that performs its own can/cannot logic._

 Inheritance is supported.
 You may specify `->check()` on any story object, including the parent or grandparent level.
 Each child story will inherit the assertion checks from the parents.

+### TODO

+- Convert Tasks to class-based entities similar to scenarios, while still supporting inline closures.
+- Add Multiple Task support, with ordering, similar to scenarios.
+- Add inline closure support for scenarios
+- Move `variable` in scenario constructor to after generator and nullify (and inherit name of scenario)
+- Add Macro support on Story